mediocreatmybest/gaslightingeveryone/README.md

 If the json doesn't contain a title, description, EXIF, or tags, it won't get included in the file.

-Edit the script to set your options, such as image location and download preferences.
+Commandline arguments that can disable some meta data, see 'json2txt.py --help'

+Set folder location of json/images with --imagedir

+For example:
+'json2txt.py --imagedir c:\images'

 *TODO:*
-Commandline arguments, add additional websites.
+add additional websites.

 ### *kickstart-dl.py:*
 This script is partially broken and unfinished, it should help kick start the download process for gallery-dl, ultimatly it is just a wrapper script to hopefully house a few downloaders along with some filters for some websites into a single clunky script.